temporalio/documentation/docs/application-development-guide.md

 <TabItem value="python">

 When a `Worker` is created, it accepts a list of Workflows and/or Activities in the `workflows` and/or `activities` parameters respectively.

-To register multiple values, provide more than one values to the Worker.

 </TabItem>
 </Tabs>